 If, on the other hand, the Normans landed on the north bank of the Brede and immediately rode to the Hastings Peninsula to get food, as we suggest above, they would have ridden across the Brede at Sedlescombe on the same day they landed.
 The hoard's owner would have been in immediate danger.
-We guess that they buried the coins as soon as they saw the Norman knights, then fled and never returned.
+They might have buried the coins as soon as they saw the Norman knights, then fled.